Missouri Off-Grid Laws: An In-Depth Guide

 Missouri offers rebates for installing solar panels on your property.
 However, the rebates come from the utility providers, so they are not available to people living off-grid.

-If you do stay connected to the grid, Missouri has good net metering laws so you can get money for any extra electricity you produce.
-Missouri also has a property tax exemption on solar systems; if your solar system increases your property value, it won’t count towards your property taxes.
+If you stay connected to the grid, Missouri has good net metering laws, so you can get money for any extra electricity you produce.
+Missouri also has a property tax exemption on solar systems; if your solar system increases your property value, it won’t count toward your property taxes.

 You can find more info on the Missouri Department of Energy website.